 Should driving be avoided after a root canal?

-Most root canals are done using local anaesthesia, so only the area being treated would be numb during the procedure.
+Most root canals are done using local anesthesia, so only the area being treated would be numb during the procedure.
 As such, after the root canal. you can drive or operate any machinery as you normally would, without any issue.

 Is a crown required after a root canal?

 Generally teeth that are required for chewing such as the molars and premolars, placed at the back of the mouth, require crowns.
 Incisors or canines, which are not needed for chewing, generally do not need a crown after a root canal.

 Is it possible for a root canal to not succeed?